mkorman9/dragonsectorteaser2019/PlayCAP/README.md

 // ...
 ```
 Immediately after implementing this pattern
-I noticed that generated keystroke combinations finally started to make sense.
+I noticed that the generated keystroke combinations finally started to make sense.

-I wrote an exploit `solve.py`, and found out that combination is:
+I wrote an exploit `solve.py`, and found out that the combination is:
 ```
 var inputs = [
 	"down",